fco-parga/EIT---Adidas/README.md

 -Eg.
 >@playingarts @leonardoworx @Adobe @WIRED @billboard @adidas This is my personal favorite.
 So glad I could afford one before these take off!

+For the intent of purchase, a [Sequential] (https://www.tensorflow.org/guide/keras/sequential_model) [TensorFlow] (https://www.tensorflow.org/) model was used to make the classification.